 HYDROELECTRIC POWER & ELECTRICITY USAGE

-Great Glen Trails Outdoor Center has had a micro hydroelectric facility on site for almost a century.
-In 2012, we modernized the existing facility with the replacement of both the Pelton wheel turbine as well as the generator.
-This 10 KW design generator is currently producing around 10.5 KW, which currently covers about 80% of our electric needs in the main lodge annually.
+The Mt.
+Washington Auto Road has had a micro hydroelectric facility on site for over a century.
+In 2012 we modernized the existing facility with the replacement of both the Pelton wheel turbine as well as the generator.
+This 10 KW design generator is currently producing around 11 KW which currently covers about 85% of nearly all our electric needs in the main lodge annually.

 Numerous changes were made within the base lodge to move towards higher efficiency lighting as well as the use of automatic timers.
-Parking lots lighting now use daylight sensors and timers to conserve energy.
-And the parking lot lights are “full cutoff” to insure the light does not shine into the sky thereby preserving the night sky in Pinkham Notch.
+Parking lot lights are LEDs that use daylight sensors and timers to conserve energy.
+The parking lot lights are “full cutoff” to ensure the light does not shine into the sky thereby preserving the night sky in Pinkham Notch.

 BASE LODGE HEATING SYSTEM

-In November 2015, a new wood pellet burning boiler was designed, constructed and brought online which heats the primary base lodge (20,000 sf) and provides for hot water needs in the for the 3-story building, including the Glen View Café.
+In November 2015, a new wood pellet burning boiler system was installed that heats our base lodge (20,000 sf) and provides for hot water needs in the 3-story building.

 Two OkoFEN boilers, as well as a pellet storage unit, were neatly packaged within an 8′ x 40′ energy box adjacent to the lodge.
 The result was the displacement of 6,000 gallons of fuel oil previously consumed annually with approximately 50 tons of wood pellets that are manufactured locally.